foobnix/LibreraReader/docs/wiki/faq/how-to-set-up-reading-mode/index.md

 layout: main
 ---

-# How to set up reading mode
+# Two columns mode, Half page mode, Single-page mode

 > For comfortable reading in Libera, you can configure different document mode, depending on its format.